 Alquinta, Eduardo 'Gato' b.
 January 22, 1945 d.
-January 15, 2003 Chilean musician, singer, composer and leader of the folk group "Los Jaivas," Chile´s longest-surviving and most popular group that synthesized folk and rock.
+January 15, 2003 Folk Musician.
+He was the singer, songwriter and leader of the folk group "Los Jaivas," Chile´s longest-surviving and most popular group that synthesized folk and rock.
 They were one of the first groups to combining Latin American native music with electronic instruments.
 The Jaivas began in Viña del Mar in 1963, and was founded by the brothers Gabriel, Claudio and Eduardo Parra, in addition to Eduardo Alquinta and Mario Mutis.
-They recorded several songs, as "Todos Juntos," which in 1996 was...[Read More] (Bio by: José L Bernabé Tronchoni) Cementerio General de Santiago de Chile, Santiago, Santiago Metropolitan, Chile
+They recorded several songs, as "Todos Juntos," which in 1996 was...[Read More] (Bio by: José L Bernabé Tronchoni) Cementerio General de Santiago, Santiago, Santiago Metropolitan, Chile

 Claro, Ricardo b.
 August 26, 1934 d.
 October 28, 2008 Businessman.
 Born Ricardo Claro Valdes, he was a successful lawyer, businessman and shipping magnate, best known for being the chairman of Chile's Santa Rita wine group.
 In 1980, he bought the historic Santa Rita Estate, invested heavily in the winery and vineyards making its profile an international brand.
 Further acquisitions included Vina Carmen (1987), Terra Andina (2001), both in Chile and Dona Paula, Argentina (1997), establishing the Claro Group as a multi-billion dollar wine product on...[Read More] (Bio by: John "J-Cat" Griffith) Memorial Park Cemetery, Santiago, Santiago Metropolitan, Chile